First Year (M1)

 – How to identify the conditions under which smart and self-executing contracts can generate some value-added.

-Environmental Economics with a Geography Focus – ECO 567A – Location: Ecole Polytechnique, Palaiseau 2 ECTS
+Energy Economics with a Geography Focus – ECO 567A – Location: Ecole Polytechnique, Palaiseau 2 ECTS

-Environmental Economics with a Geography Focus18 hours
+Energy Economics with a Geography Focus18 hours

 This course examines the supply and demand of environmental goods (mostly clean air and clean water) in heterogeneous regions.
 The course first introduces externalities into the neoclassical model and then studies different policy options for correcting market failures stemming from these externalities.
 The course then studies how agents sort across space when environmental quality differs between regions.
 Finally, the course considers how trade between regions impacts pollution, and the heterogeneous impacts of global climate change on welfare.